HL7/davinci-alerts/input/pagecontent/guidance.md

 - A Notification will be generated for each patient separately.
   - The event can be for one or more patients.
 - The Sender has access to the Recipients/Intermediary FHIR endpoints.
+  - Typically the discovery and management of this is an 'out-of-band' process
 - System level trust exists between the actors (refer to the [Security] Page for additional guidance).
   - Clients have been authorized by the servers.
   - It is assumed that consent is managed elsewhere.